 While most know how dangerous motorcycle riding can be, there are a few things that make motorcycle riding that much more risky.

-6. Drivers moving inexplicably slower than other drivers or starting off slowly from traffic lights – Generally, these are probably distracted drivers on their cell phones.
-These types of drivers are just as dangerous as drunk drivers though.
+6. Drivers moving inexplicably slower than other drivers or starting off slowly from traffic lights: Generally, these are probably distracted drivers on their cell phones.
+These types of drivers are just as dangerous as drunk drivers.
 Use a lot of caution when driving near them.

-10. The first 6 minutes – Most motorcycle accidents happen in the first 6 minutes of getting on the bike, based on a study.
+10. The first six minutes: Most motorcycle accidents happen in the first six minutes of getting on the bike, based on a study.
 Don’t drive your motorcycle for short distances because you may be distracted, not warmed up and concerned with where you were or are going.

-11. Dew and rain – Early morning motorcycle rides may not be a good idea due to rain and dew.
-Remember the paint on the road gets really slippery when it is wet.
+11. Dew and rain: Early morning motorcycle rides may not be a good idea due to rain and dew.
+Remember the paint on the road gets slippery when wet.

-12. Hunches and times when things just don’t feel right – Your subconscious is so important!
+12. Hunches and times when things just don’t feel right: Your subconscious is important.
 Listen to it.
 If you feel like something up ahead does not feel right, slow down and listen to your subconscious.

-If you have been injured in a motorcycle accident due to the negligence of another driver or entity call Davis Law Group at (206) 727-4000 for a free consultation.
+If you have been injured in a motorcycle accident due to the negligence of another driver or entity call Davis Law Group, P.S., at (206) 727-4000 for a free consultation.
 Get your legal questions answered.